Object common properties

 Collidable: allows enabling or disabling collision detection capability for the selected collidable object.

 Measurable: allows enabling or disabling minimum distance calculation capability for the selected measurable object.

-Renderable: allows enabling or disabling the vision sensor detection capability for the selected renderable object.
+Detectable: allows enabling or disabling proximity sensor detection capability for the selected detectable object.

-Collection self-collision indicator: when performing collision (or minimum distance) calculations between two identical collections, V-REP will normally check all collection items against all other items in that collection.
+Collection self-collision indicator: when performing collision (or minimum distance) calculations between two identical collections, CoppeliaSim will normally check all collection items against all other items in that collection.
 In some situation, such as a kinematic chain, one doesn't want to check consecutive links, since they might be constantly colliding at the interface.
-In that case, you can use the collection self-collision indicator: two items of a same collection will not be checked against each other if their indicator difference is exactly 1, as can be seen on following figure:
+In that case, you can use the collection self-collision indicator: two items of a same collection will not be checked against each other if their indicator difference is exactly 1, 10, 100, 1000, 10000 or 100000, as can be seen on following figure:

 [Collection self-collision indicators]

 Scaling: objects or models can be scaled in a flexible way in CoppeliaSim.
 The size of an object or model, and all related properties are scaled appropriately (e.g. joint ranges, velocity settings, masses, etc.) so that the scaled object or model can normally continue to operate (but at a different scale).

 Assembling: opens a dialog that allows to specify how the assembling toolbar button will handle the object during assembly (if objects are assembled in a different way than via the assembling toolbar button, then following settings will have no influence):

 [Assembling behaviour dialog]